 - Panel of External Counsel to the Competition Commission since 2016

-- Member, Hong Kong Bar Association, Committee on Competition Law since 2016
+- Vice Chairman, Hong Kong Bar Association, Committee on Competition Law

 - Contributing Editor, Hong Kong Civil Procedure (the “White Book”) (Sweet & Maxwell) since 2015

 - Contributor, Lexis Practical Guidance – Dispute Resolution